Delivery Options: IN CLASS, ONLINECourse Schedule / Fees

 The combined total of Transferability and Advanced Standing credits cannot exceed 150 hours for this certificate.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred toward certificates in Marketing, Professional Management, Public Relations Management, or Security Management.
+On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Health, Safety and Environment, Marketing, Professional Management, Public Relations Management, and Security Management.
+Up to 100 hours of equivalent courses may be transferred towards the Certificate in Change Management.
 The number of hours will vary based on certificate requirements and courses.

 If a student is able to satisfy admission requirements to the UCalgary Faculty of Arts, Faculty of Science, or Faculty of Kinesiology, this program plus 100 hours of additional specified courses can be applied to a Minor in Workplace Learning for the equivalent of one year towards an undergraduate degree.

-This program is offered in association with the Human Resources Institute of Alberta.
-Individuals already certified often take Continuing Education human resource courses to meet their professional development unit (PDU) or recertification requirements.
+This program is offered in association with the Chartered Professionals in Human Resources of Alberta.
+Individuals already certified often take Continuing Education human resource courses to meet their continuing professional development (CPD) or recertification requirements.

 Awards are given to deserving students not only for their academic achievement, but also for community involvement.
 Award sponsors include both corporate and private donors.